athaddius/STIRMetrics/README.md

 cd STIRMetrics/src
 ```

 Now you should be able to run the same commands (with visualization disabled via passing the `-showvis 0` flag to the python applications).
-Mount a local volume by modifying `rundocker.sh` if you want to edit/change your code while you build your docker container.
+You can mount a local volume by modifying `rundocker.sh` if you want to edit/change your code while you build your docker container.
+If you mount a local volume, before submission you must make sure to copy all code into your docker image so that it is entirely self-contained and references no files on your system.

 ## Utilities